 I took my photos and had a walk on the bridge before turning back a few hundred metres towards the Kleab Bua Stadium, which I'd spotted from the train in the Tha Makham area of the city.

-The stadium was a multi purpose arena that had been upgraded in 2009 for the Thailand National Youth Games and had more facilities beyond the main stadium.
-TOT SC of the Thai Premier League had used the stadium during the 2009 season before returning to Nonthaburi Province to the north of Bangkok.
+The stadium was a multi-purpose arena that had been upgraded in 2009 for the Thailand National Youth Games and had more facilities beyond the main stadium.
+TOT SC of the Thai Premier League had used the stadium during the 2009 season before returning to Nonthaburi Province, to the north of Bangkok.

-I went to the garage for a Gatorade and then caught a sangtheaw back into the city to catch a bus back to Bangkok.
+I went to the garage for a Gatorade and then caught a songthaew back into the city to catch a bus back to Bangkok.
 I was going to the Muangthong United v Bangkok Glass game that evening and was looking forward to getting back early for a dip in the hotel pool.
 The lady and driver at the bus station insisted that the 99 baht I'd just spent was for an express bus.
 How little I learned!

 I really enjoyed Kanchanaburi and hoped to return.
 It's a chilled-out place with plenty of history.
 Ideally, I'd also catch a Mungkan home game.